luyadev/luya/docs/guide/lesson-module.md

 ## Importing the module

-Finally, we're going to import the new module with the import command:
+Finally, we're going to import the new modules with the import command:

 ```php
 ./vendor/bin/luya import